bmarkons/ecto_querify/README.md

 end
 ```

-Now you can use the following functions:
+After adding EctoQuerify functions to your schema, you can use the following functions:

 ```elixir
 CatSchema.get(id)